Willson Contreras Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9 to lead MLB.

-- The Braves have the fourth-ranked team ERA among all league pitching staffs (3.84).
+- The Braves' 3.88 team ERA ranks fifth among all league pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (145 total, 1.1 per game).
+- Braves pitchers combine to allow 149 home runs (1.1 per game), the third-fewest in the league.

-- In his last appearance on Friday, the righty tossed six innings against the Los Angeles Dodgers, giving up four earned runs while surrendering four hits.
+- His last appearance was on Saturday against the Los Angeles Dodgers, when the left-hander tossed seven scoreless innings while giving up three hits.

+- In 11 games this season, the 29-year-old has a 2.52 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.